 Mike’s passion for maple syrup began in 1997 when he helped out a friend and local producer with his operation.
-After a year, he knew he wanted his own, so he began planning.
-Unfortunately, the Ice Storm hit in 1998, but in 1999, the Lamoureux’s tapped 150 trees for the first time and in 2001, construction of the Cassburn Sweets ‘sugar shack’ was completed.
+It was not long before Mike knew he wanted to have his very own maple syrup operation.
+Plans to open were delayed as a result of the Great Ice Storm of 1998, but in 1999, the Lamoureux family tapped its first 150 trees and by 2001, construction of the Cassburn Sweets ‘sugar shack’ was completed.

 “I love the outdoors.
 Maple syrup brings me outside for my favorite time of the year.
-I am a proud Canadian, and what’s more Canadian than maple syrup?” – Mike Lamoureux
+It goes without saying that I am proud to be Canadian.
+What could be more Canadian than maple syrup?” says Michel Lamoureux.

 Just a 60-minute drive from either Ottawa or Montreal, Cassburn Sweets is located on a beautiful rural property just minutes away from Vankleek Hill’s historic Main Street.
 The Lamoureux family has been tapping trees on their property and making maple syrup and maple products since 1999.
 Every spring, more than 4,000 trees are tapped on the family’s 40 acres.